How I got started...

 I have always loved listening to my friends and family tell their stories.
-I noticed patterns, themes, and meaning, which were sometimes intensely painful and stifling, and, sometimes hopeful and empowering.
+I have been fascinated to notice the patterns, themes, and meaning found in these stories, because that is what made them worth repeating.
+Most included painful experiences, but whether a person felt stifled or empowered depended on their belief in their ability to grow and heal.
 I noticed that it wasn't the amount of challenge a person faced that informed their view of themselves.
 Rather, it was the view of themselves that determined how they faced those challenges.
-I noticed that two people would tell the same story in a completely different way with a completely different meaning.
-I found that if you listen long enough, you could understand how a person connects the dots in their life.
+Two people would tell the same story in a completely different way with a completely different meaning.
+If I listened long enough, I could understand how a person connects the dots in their own life.

 My Approach to Therapy